UPPMAX/programming_formalisms/docs/introductions/sdlc_old.md

 here is a [introduction to the language by Ed Seidewitz](https://www.youtube.com/watch?v=vAHHdnIV8rU) UML was generated to unify the big popular object oriented modeling approaches of Booch (Booch Method superseded by the UML), Rumbaugh `[Rumbaugh 1991]`och Jacobsen.`[Ivar Jacobson 1992]`

+When we design Object oriented our goal is to mimic the object of the real world which we the abstract into Classes

 ### Development